tmzh/tmzh.github.io/content/post/2023-03-15-gpt-4-stable-diffusion-and-beyond.md

 - philosophy
 title: "GPT-4, Stable Diffusion, and Beyond: How Generative AI Will Shape Human Society"
 ---
 In 2021, I wrote about GPT-3 model.
 About a year later, OpenAI released ChatGPT which was based on GPT-3 but trained using Reinforcement Learning from Human Feedback (RLHF).
-Now that GPT-4 has only been out for a day, it is already seeing incredible applications being built with it.
-It can help [turn sketches](https://twitter.com/blader/status/1635792905628712960) into fully working apps and websites; help build [personal tutors](https://www.youtube.com/watch?v=yEgHrxvLsz0); convert a wikipedia article to a [tome](https://twitter.com/keithpeiris/status/1635744012081729536) and [more](https://twitter.com/rowancheung/status/1636017917136367617).
+Now that GPT-4 has only been out for a day, it is already seeing incredible applications being built with it such as [turning sketches](https://twitter.com/blader/status/1635792905628712960) into functional apps, creating [personal tutors](https://www.youtube.com/watch?v=yEgHrxvLsz0), turning wikipedia articles into [tome](https://twitter.com/keithpeiris/status/1635744012081729536) and [more](https://twitter.com/rowancheung/status/1636017917136367617).

+And not just GPT based models, StableDiffusion and Dall-E are also pushing the boundaries of art, creating stunning visuals from mere textual descriptions.
+Professional ad agencies, too, are exploring how to use AI, as seen in this [Coca Cola ad](https://youtu.be/951q69P0La) and this [Crocs ad](https://twitter.com/nonmayorpete/status/163516240862815846) which apparently took only 28 minutes to create from scratch.

 <figure>
     <img src="/images/2023-03-15-gpt-4-performance.png"
-         alt="GPT-4 performance">
+         alt="GPT-4 performance"
-    <figcaption>GPT-4 performance</figcaption>
+         width="80%">
+    <figcaption><i>The newly released GPT-4 exhibits human-level performance on a variety of common and professional academic exams.
+Source: <a href="https://cdn.openai.com/papers/gpt-4.pdf">OpenAI GPT-4 Technical Report</a></i></figcaption>
 </figure>

-And not just GPT based models, StableDiffusion and Dall-E are also pushing the boundaries of art, creating stunning visuals from mere textual descriptions.
-Beyond hobby projects, even professional ad agencies are exploring how to use AI such as in this [Coca Cola ad](https://youtu.be/951q69P0La) and [Crocs ad](https://twitter.com/nonmayorpete/status/163516240862815846) which apparently took only 28 minutes from an empty canvas to final product.

 Suddenly the pace of advancements in AI has shifted from a slow trickle to a deluge.
 And some may even say out of control.
 A staple fear about hyper intelligence has been that a recursively self-improving AI would have no discernible limit to the extent of intelligence it could attain.
 However, I think these are speculations given how little we understand about the inner-workings of AI (more on this later).
 We tend to project our apprehensions and anthropocentric tendencies onto AI and assume that it would act as a sentient being would.
 Rather than worrying about future possibilities with superhuman intelligence, the immediate concern should be that AI models are already good enough to disrupt human society.